ut-amrl/ut-amrl.github.io/research.md

 1. **Perception for long-term autonomy**, including long-term vector mapping, human-in-the-loop SLAM, and robust vision-only navigation
 1. **Failure recovery for deployed robots**, including automated multi-sensor recalibration
-1. **Multi-agent navigation and motion planning**,  including high-speed multiagent navigation in adverserial domains, and time-optimal control.
+1. **Multi-agent navigation and motion planning**, including high-speed multiagent navigation in adversarial domains, and time-optimal control.

 #### Code

-All of the public code associated with our research can be found at [https://github.com/umass-amrl/]( https://github.com/umass-amrl/).
+All of the public code associated with our research can be found at [https://github.com/ut-amrl/](https://github.com/ut-amrl/).

 ### Projects